Ryan Grant quit his job in September, 2013 and threw himself into selling via Fulfillment by

 Tell us about the intention behind Online Selling Experiment.
 Sum the site up in once sentence for those unfamiliar.

-It is my blog where I share tips, tricks, and all financial results, related to selling on Amazon and eBay to make a full time income.
+It is my blog where I share tips, tricks, and all financial results, related to selling on

 I like the “do or die” approach you took, quitting your job to throw yourself into FBA full time.
 What were your initial motivations behind making this leap, and how did your early results compare with your expectations?